Gastd/ur10_ws/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

 ## License
-This project is licensed under [your license here].
+This project is licensed under MIT.
 Please update this section with the appropriate license information.
-# ur10_ws